univention/univention-corporate-server/doc/app-center/configurations.rst

 The :file:`prerm` script is executed on the UCS host system.
 Its purpose is to check the prerequisites to uninstall an app or abort if they are not met.
-For example, the ``prerm`` may fail if other software still depends on it.
+For example, the :file:`prerm` may fail if other software still depends on it.
 Any exit code other than ``0`` will result in cancellation of the uninstall process.
 The given parameters are the LDAP bind DN of the Administrator account and its password, the version of the app that